Exit Stage Right

 DLJdirect signed the AOL deal with the assumption that AOL would bring in accounts just liked it did earlier when the company basically was built on AOL and Prodigy.
 Well, I couldn’t turn the numbers around because we were up against three other brokers, but I did increase the sales by bending up the conversion into sales from clicks.
 In the end, we renegotiated the deal and extracted some value from the contract before it was ultimately cancelled over a lunch meeting at a lovely Greek restaurant in lower Manhattan.

-Bank of Montreal acquires CSFBdirect and begins the rebranding process to Harrisdirect.
+In January 2002, having survived a few rounds of layoffs, the Bank of Montreal acquires CSFBdirect and begins the rebranding process to Harrisdirect.
 I am happy to report at this time, that I do now know the difference between a money market and a mutual fund because I passed my Series 7.
 We launched an ad campaign in May 2002 around the glorious Elsie Lee online ads (that’s a blog for another day).

 Growth was moving along, but by fall 2004 we had an executive management change and over the years lost valuable ground in the share grab game.
 What was once the leader/inventor of online brokerage was now far behind others.
 Finally, when it looked like the business finally changed for the better, Harrisdirect was acquired by another online brokerage firm.